disbergconsultancy/NO-MAS/README.md

 2. For each event in Calendar A, it creates a "Busy - Calendar A" block in Calendar B, C, etc.
 3. Blocks are tagged with hidden markers to prevent sync loops
 4. When events are deleted or changed, corresponding blocks are updated automatically

+### Menu Bar Interactions

+- **Left-click** the menu bar icon to open the Agenda Glimpse view
+- **Right-click** the menu bar icon to access settings, sync controls, and calendar management

+### Agenda Glimpse

+The Agenda Glimpse provides a compact timeline view of your day:

+- **Day Navigation** - Browse through your calendar with previous/next day buttons, or jump to today
+- **Timeline View** - See your events laid out on a 24-hour timeline
+- **Calendar Colors** - Events are color-coded to match their source calendar
+- **Tentative Events** - Shown with a striped pattern to distinguish from confirmed meetings
+- **Current Time Indicator** - A red "now" line shows the current time when viewing today
+- **Overlapping Events** - Displayed side-by-side when multiple events overlap
+- **Smart Locations** - Virtual meeting URLs (Teams, Zoom, Meet, etc.) are displayed as "Online"
+- **All-Day Toggle** - Show or hide all-day events with a single click

+### Meeting Time Tracker

+At the top of the Agenda Glimpse, you'll see:
+- **Today's meeting time** - Total hours and minutes scheduled for the day
+- **This week's meeting time** - Total time spent in meetings this week

+Example: `2h 30m today · 12h 45m this week`

 ## Requirements